Silverton School reached its 10th anniversary as an Educational Museum in 2019.

 When we’re open

-The Silverton School Museum is open on a Monday, Wednesday, Thursday, Friday, and Saturday from 9.30 am to 3.30 pm.
+The Silverton School Museum is normally open on a Wednesday, Friday, and Saturday from 9.30 am to 3.30 pm, until further notice.

 You can contact the Coordinator, Marlene Bettes, when booking class visits for schools, for example, via: